 - Linux/macOS: Look for the “chromecast” hostname and identify the MAC address on the same line.

 Note: Your Chromecast will identify itself on the network with the hostname “Chromecast” even if you’ve assigned it a customized display name.
-If you have multiple Chromecast devices in your network, you’ll need to disconnect them and wait at least five minutes before proceeding.
+If you’ve multiple Chromecast devices in your network, you’ll need to disconnect them and wait at least five minutes before proceeding.

 You may also find the MAC address in your router’s administration interface by looking for a section either called device list, network map, or DHCP leases.
-The exact instructions and naming will vary by router; please reference its manual for instructions.
+The exact instructions and naming will vary from router to router; please reference its manual for instructions.

 Now that you’ve identified the MAC address that your Chromecast is using, you can use this information to identify how it’s connected to your network: